Bayesian Active Search on Parameter Space: a 95 GeV Spin-0 Resonance in the ($B-L$)SSM: Higgs Bosons in the SSM

 A phenomenological analysis is typically made through a series of HEP software packages sequentially stacked, henceforth called HEP-Stack denoted $\mathcal{H}_{\mathrm{Model}}$.
 Here we use SARAH \cite{Staub:2008uz, Staub_2014}, a Mathematica package for Supersymmetric and non-Supersymmetric model building, and for each model we calculate the mass and coupling spectrum using SPheno (SP) \cite{Porod2003SPhenoAP, Porod_2012}.
 Then, MadGraph (MG) \cite{Alwall:2014hca} is used for the computations of the cross sections relevant for the signal strength-modifiers defined in eqs. \eqref{eq:muexpaa}, \eqref{eq:muexpbb} and \eqref{eq:muexptt}.

 We also use HiggsBounds (HB) \cite{Bechtle_2010} and HiggsSignals (HS) \cite{Bechtle_2014} for experimental testing of the model configurations.
 HB compares existing exclusion limits from Higgs searches with the model predictions of the Higgs sector, generating an upper limit to a corresponding signal cross section prediction.
 Therefore, with HB we can check whether a given model, whose spectrum is evaluated at a particular configuration, is excluded at the $95 \%$ Confidence Level (C.L.) by existing Higgs boson searches.
 This information is given by the quantity $k_0^{\rm HB}$, with $k_0^{\rm HB} \leq 1$ if the model configuration is accepted.
 HS tests, in contrast, the model prediction of a Higgs sector with an arbitrary number of Higgs bosons against the properties of the observed state as measured by the LHC experiments ATLAS \cite{atlas2012} and CMS \cite{cms2012} in 2012.
 The main results from HS are reported in the form of a $\chi_{\rm HS}^2$ value and the number of observables considered.
+The two programs, HB and HS, have recently been incorporated into the HiggsTools distribution \cite{Bahl:2022igd}.
+The relevant experimental inputs are the resonance mass and the inclusive rates (see Section \ref{sec:exp-searches}), which HB and HS directly constrain.
+Since no kinematic information is involved in these analyses, a recast with tools such as MadAnalysis5 \cite{Conte:2012fm} would largely reproduce the same constraints.
+We therefore do not utilise event information here and note this as a limitation of our approach.

-As mentioned in sections \ref{sec:exp-searches} and \ref{sec:BLSSM}, our first real case study is to use our search algorithm in the ($B-L$)SSM model to allocate the excesses reported in neutral scalar searches for a $95$ GeV resonance.
+As mentioned in Sections \ref{sec:exp-searches} and \ref{sec:BLSSM}, our first real case study is to use our search algorithm in the ($B-L$)SSM model to allocate the excesses reported in neutral scalar searches for a $95$ GeV resonance.
 The dimensionality of the search space is reduced by fixing $m_{Z^{\prime}} = 2500$ $\mathrm{GeV}$, $\tan \beta^\prime = 1.15$, $g_{BL} = 0.53$, $g_{BL}^\prime = 0.14$ and $\tan ^{\prime} \beta \leq 1.2$ \cite{O_Leary_2012, Khalil:2023jkm, ABDELALIM2022116013}, restricting the search space $\mathcal{X}$ to eight model parameters

 in the ranges described in Table \ref{blssmparamspace}.

 We define the objective space $\mathcal{Y}$ as the space of physical observables and informative outputs generated by the HEP-Stack $\mathcal{H}_{{(B-L){\mathrm{SSM}}}}$.
 These outputs are the desired targets that we seek to constrain to specific values.
 Specifically, we aim for the masses of the lighter Higgs particles in the model, denoted as $m_h$ and $m_{h^\prime}$ in eq. \eqref{higgsstates}, to have mass values of $125$ GeV and $95$ GeV respectively, with a certain precision.
 Additionally, the signal strength modifier $\mu^{\gamma\gamma}$ should satisfy the experimental value defined in \eqref{eq:muexpaa}.
 Lastly, we require the experimental checks from HB and HS to yield positive outcomes, ensuring that $k_0^{\rm HB} \leq 1$ and $\chi_{\rm HS}^2 \leq 136.6$, these are the default values of the two programs.
 Thus, we formulate a five-dimensional objective space $\mathcal{Y}$ as follows: